Deivison-Costa/API-Product-Node/README.md

 # Product Management API
 - This is a RESTful API for managing products, developed using Node.js and Express.
-It allows you to perform CRUD operations on products, authenticate users with JWT, and includes features like pagination, sorting and file uploads.
+It allows you to perform CRUD operations on products, authenticate users with JWT, and includes features like pagination, caching, sorting and file uploads.

 ## Note
 - Create an `.env` at the root of the project containing the `PORT`, `MONGODB_URI` and `JWT_SECRET` declarations.